cfpb/design-system/docs/components/heroes.md

           For larger screen sizes, media queries are used to position the illustration to the right of the text.

-          ### Bleeding illustrations

-          When using an illustration that bleeds top to bottom at larger screen sizes, add the `__bleeding` modifier to the hero and add an additional `m-hero_bleeding-image` as a sibling to `m-hero_image`.

       - variation_name: Hero with photograph
         variation_description: Note hero text overlays the photograph at larger screen